BlitzIR/BreadboardVendingMachine/README.md

 Breadboard Vending Machine/SR Latch documentation for CRT 205: Physical Computing.

 # What is SR Latch?
 Set-Reset Latch (SR Latch) is a device that uses the binary system where 0 is false and 1 is true.
-It uses digits S (set) and R (reset) to indicate inputs and these values can be represented by 0 or 1.
+It uses digits S (set) and R (reset) to indicate inputs; these values can be represented by 0 or 1.
 Depending on the sum of the combinations, the output (Q) will be different.
 Unlike other circuits that are simple on/off switches, Q is an output that remembers the sum of the inputs.

 An additional output called NOT Q is represented by Q with a line over it.
 Essentially, it is the opposite of the Q value.
 If Q is 1, NOT Q is 0, and vice versa.
 This value will be explained further in the README file.